ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ~~~

 The `vrf_output` field contains the VRF output for the label-version pair.
-`VRF.Nh` denotes the output size of the ciphersuite VRF in bytes.
+`VRF.Nh` denotes the output size of the cipher suite VRF in bytes.
 The
 `commitment` field contains the commitment to the corresponding `UpdateValue`
 structure.